Software & IT projects

 Calculating status and completion

-The core elements of an agile approach are the project team and stakeholders develop a backlog of work to be done to achieve the desired objective, and then at regular intervals the project team select the items to do next from the list.
+WPMThe core elements of an agile approach are the project team and stakeholders develop a backlog of work to be done to achieve the desired objective, and then at regular intervals the project team selects the next items to do from the backlog.
 The underlying assumption is a committed and skilled team actively involved in the work are the best people to decide what should be done next, and the best way to do it.
 However this agility introduces a range of controls challenges, in particular assessing the current status from a time perspective, and calculating an expected completion date.

 PP: Calculating Completion.
 Tools used for assessing status, and predicting the completion of projects include: Bar Charts, Burndown Charts, Kanban Boards, Velocity, CPM, EVM + ES, and Work Performance Management (WPM).
 This paper considers each of these options against a highly simplified project, with a focus on the subjective and objective information available from each tool and how they compare.